 - 80 grit sand paper

 - Paint on bleach and dry in the sun

 - Repeat 2-4xs until you get the desired look

 Step One: Clean and Sand the Wood

 How to Clean Furniture Before Sanding

 You never know where your furniture has been.
-So step one – ALWAYS – is clean your piece!
+So step one – ALWAYS – is to clean your piece!

 I love Krud Kutter and old T-shirts for this first, essential step.

 Dawn dish soap and water can also be a great degreaser.

 When I use dawn I simply fill an old bowl with soapy water, dip an old T-shirt in the water, wring out and wipe down outdoors.